 34 It should be kept in mind that whenever capital requirements decrease for a risk category that is not eligible for internal models (non-modellable), e.g. CVA or operational risk, the output floor calculation is likely to lead to a higher impact of the output floor.
-This is because, other things being equal, a higher volume of non-modellable RWA offsets a given gap between internal model RWA and this scenario, the total capital shortfall would be reduced by EUR 18.2 billion to EUR 116.9 billion.
+This is because, other things being equal, a higher volume of non-modellable RWA offsets a given gap between internal model RWA and standardised equivalent RWA for market risk and credit risk (conversely, a higher non-modellable requirement may lead to a lower impact of the output floor).